A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Understand LLMs for Text Annotation

 \subsection{Summary}

-For SSH researchers, it is often useful to think of an LLM as an ``expanded logistic regression'' trained on large-scale internet text: it repeatedly predicts the next token (or label) using internally computed latent features that represent patterns in the input.
-When properly instructed through prompts, this predictive machinery can be repurposed for annotation tasks such as coding interview transcripts, classifying news articles, or analyzing online discourse.
+For SSH researchers, it is often useful to think of an LLM as an ``expanded logistic regression'' trained on large-scale internet text: it repeatedly predicts the next token/label using internally computed latent features that represent patterns in the input.
+When properly instructed through prompts, this predictive machinery can be repurposed for many SSH annotation tasks.

+\begin{headerbox}{Running Example: Goal Setting and Planning in Learning} Throughout the remainder of this paper, we use a running example from educational research: annotating weekly dialogues between a student and a \emph{rule-based chatbot}, with the goal of evaluating the \emph{specificity of the student's goal setting and planning}.
+The chatbot asks students a \emph{fixed} list of questions designed to help them set better learning goals.
+It functions as a structured questionnaire presented through a user-friendly conversational interface, rather than as an intelligent assistant such as an LLM.
+The accompanying dataset was kindly provided by Gabrielle Martins van Jaarsveld as part of her research on self-regulated learning~\citep{VanJaarsveld2025}.
+A dialogue in the dataset looks as follows: